andymckay/blog/_posts/2022-05-17-second-trip.md

 <img src="/files/IMG_2238.JPG" width="400">

 At about 45km you get to the Maui Winery and general store that sold water and food.
-It was a most welcome site.
+It was a most welcome sight.

 Unfortunately the climbing doesn't stop until you reach the road that branches off to Haleakala.
 I didn't take that and instead cruised dow the hill into Kahului - a nice chance to get my average speed up.